mathanamathav/java-sql-project/README.md

+#Payroll System
-# Run the Main.java file in src folder.
+Run the Main.java file in src folder.